muskaan1306/Cart_Pole/README.md

 # Cart_Pole
-Implementing Cart Pole problem with Q algorithm adding a novelty of randomizing the initial velocities of the cart
+Solving the Cart Pole problem with Q-learning algorithm adding a novelty of randomizing the initial velocities of the cart